Tips on Selecting the Thesis or Course-Based Degree Option (and a Focus Area)

 Students who are interested in research but have not been able to arrange a thesis project may take research for credit during their first year of coursework.
 These small projects typically are for one semester but may lead to a long-term project.
 Students taking research for credit must have the faculty sponsor contact the program administrator to confirm lab placement.
 Research projects, either short-term (for credit) or long-term (for thesis), are not required to be within the BME department.
 Students may seek out research opportunities in other departments and/or through labs in the School of Medicine.
 While these projects do not need to be BME-specific, your research should have an alignment with the biomedical engineering field.
 Student who may be interested in the thesis track are encouraged to look for research labs at the start of their first semester.

 Selection of a Focus Area

-- Focus Areas typically have flexibility (e.g., if you feel that you’d benefit from the inclusion of a relevant course that we do not currently have listed in a Focus Area that’d you otherwise find attractive, let your advisor or the M.S.E. administrators know).
+Focus areas typically have flexibility (e.g., if you feel that you would benefit from the inclusion of a relevant course that we do not currently have listed in a focus area that you would otherwise find attractive, let your advisor or administrator know).

 The AI in Medicine focus area is intended specifically for medical students, residents, and clinical fellows.
 Other students interested in this area should consider Biomedical Data Science, Computational Medicine, or one of our other focus areas intended for those with an engineering background.